SortableJS/Sortable/README.md

 	filter: ".ignore-elements",  // Selectors that do not lead to dragging (String or Function)
 	draggable: ".item",  // Specifies which items inside the element should be sortable
 	ghostClass: "sortable-ghost",  // Class name for the drop placeholder
+	chosenClass: "sortable-chosen",  // Class name for the chosen item
 	dataIdAttr: 'data-id',

 	forceFallback: false,  // ignore the HTML5 DnD behaviour and force the fallback to kick in